folio-org/stripes-cli/doc/commands.md

 `--help` | Show help | boolean |
 `--version` | Show version number | boolean |
 `--interactive` | Enable interactive input (use --no-interactive to disable) | boolean | default: true

-Notes:
-* Boolean options can be negated with `--no-[option]`.
-* Any option can be passed on the command line, as an environment variable, or in a `.stripesclirc` file.

 Examples: